 We can also see each individual frame’s

 ExposureTimes that makes up this second of video.
 I count 30 entries (e.g.

 1/517, which matches the video settings (30 FPS).

 The rest of Track3 follows this format.
 Every sample interval, 1 measurement for

 Track3:Magnetometer etc. is printed and GPSDateTime and subsequent positions are printed.

 Unfortunately we don’t have the budget to buy every single 360 camera to test the photos and videos they produce with our software.

-Whilst having standards like EXIF, XMP and GPMD is very helpful, many manufacturers do things slightly differently (especially given the flexibility of fields in XMP data).
+Whilst having standards like EXIF, XMP and GPMF is very helpful, many manufacturers do things slightly differently (especially given the flexibility of fields in XMP data).

 In order to make sure our free, open-source software works for everyone, we need to test it using 360 image and video files produced by a range of cameras and manufacturers.